pleabargain/EnglishHelpsYourCareer/idioms.md

 *  A ballpark figure is a rough or approximate number (guesstimate) to give a general idea of something, like a rough estimate for a cost, etc.

 # Banana republic
-*  Banana republic is a term used for small countries that are dependent on a single crop or resource and governed badly
-*  by a corrupt elite.
+*  Banana republic is a term used for small countries that are dependent on a single crop or resource and governed badly  by a corrupt elite.

 # Banana skin
 *  (UK) A banana skin is something that is an embarrassment or causes problems.

 # Bandit territory
 *  An area or an industry, profession, etc, where rules and laws are ignored or flouted is bandit territory.

 # Baptism of fire
 *  A baptism of fire was a soldier's first experience of shooting.
-Any unpleasant experience undergone, usually where it is
-*  also a learning experience, is a baptism of fire.
+Any unpleasant experience undergone, usually where it is  also a learning experience, is a baptism of fire.

 # Bar fly
 *  A bar fly is a person who spends a lot of time drinking in different bars and pubs.

 # Bare your heart
-*  If you bare your heart to someone, you tell them you personal and private feelings. ('Bare your soul' is an alternative
-*  form of the idiom.)
+*  If you bare your heart to someone, you tell them you personal and private feelings. ('Bare your soul' is an alternative form of the idiom.)

 # Barefaced liar
 *  A barefaced liar is one who displays no shame about lying even if they are exposed.

 # Bark is worse than their bite
 *  Someone who's bark is worse than their bite may well get angry and shout, but doesn't take action.

 # Barking up the wrong tree
 *  If you are barking up the wrong tree, it means that you have completely misunderstood something or are totally wrong.

 # Barkus is willing
 *  This idiom means that someone is willing to get married.

 # Barrack-room lawyer
 *  (UK) A barrack-room lawyer is a person who gives opinions on things they are not qualified to speak about.
 # Barrel of laughs
 *  If someone's a barrel of laughs, they are always joking and you find them funny.

 # Basket case
 *  If something is a basket case, it is so bad that it cannot be helped.
+*  example: She's been a basket case since her husband left her.

 # Bat an eyelid
 *  If someone doesn't bat an eyelid, they don't react or show any emotion when surprised, shocked, etc.

 # Batten down the hatches
 *  If you batten down the hatches, you prepare for the worst that could happen to you.

 # Battle of nerves
-*  A battle of nerves is a situation where neither side in a conflict or dispute is willing to back down and is waiting for the
-*  other side to weaken. ('A war of nerves' is an alternative form.)
+*  A battle of nerves is a situation where neither side in a conflict or dispute is willing to back down and is waiting for the other side to weaken. ('A war of nerves' is an alternative form.)

 # Be that as it may
 *  Be that as it may is an expression which means that, while you are prepared to accept that there is some truth in what the other person has just said, it's not going to change your opinions in any significant manner.